opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_looking_up_the_catalog/catalog.rst

 - the number of datasets currently displayed,
 - a catalog sort option to change the order of the datasets,
-- a variety of filters for the catalog to find specific datasets,
+- a variety of catalog filters to find specific datasets,
 - different possibilities to download the catalog.

 On the right side (2), are displayed the datasets.
-Each dataset is represented as a rectangle called a "catalog card".
+Each dataset is represented by a rectangle called a "catalog card".
 On each card, the dataset's main metadata are displayed, along with quick links to visualize the data.

 Sorting the catalog
 -------------------

-By default, a dataset catalog is sorted by last modification date: in other words, the most recently modified datasets are displayed in first position, at the top of the catalog.
+By default, a dataset catalog is sorted by last modification date (i.e. the most recently modified datasets are displayed in first position, at the top of the catalog).

 It is possible to change in which order the catalog cards are displayed with the catalog sorting option below the number of datasets, on the left side of the interface.